mikemac18/Galaxy_Classification/README.md

 Raw data from Kaggle:
 https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge

-Files for our progression can be found in the folder 'Progress files' and our final submission code is in file ______.
+Files for our progression can be found in the folder 'Progress files' and our final submission code is in file GalaxyClassifier.ipynb.

 Challenge: Is the object a smooth galaxy, a galaxy with features/disk or a star?